jaydg/dbcharset/README.md

 # dbcharset

-Convert all tables and columns of a MySQL DB to a give charset and collation
+Change the default charset and collation of a MySQL database and convert all tables and columns to a given charset and collation.